iclr-blogposts/2024/_pages/submitting.md

 For users wishing to not use a Docker container, you can install Jekyll directly to your computer and build the site using Jekyll directly.
 This is done at your own risk, as there are many potential points of error!
-Follow the instructions for rendering the website via the conventional method of `$ bundle exec jekyll serve`
+Follow the instructions for rendering the website via the conventional method of `$ bundle exec jekyll serve --future`

 ##### Installation